 Hello, all you lovely people.
-Ready to talk temp transmitters?
+Ready to talk temperature transmitters?
 Good!
 Today, we’re gonna review a transmitter with a great feature.
 Yup, you guessed it, wireless communication built right in.
 We’ll check out the other features as we go too.
 Say hello to the Rosemount 848T.

 Take a seat, grab a juice today, have a read, and draw your conclusions!